Hit By a Penske Truck? Penske's Business Ventures Present Numerous Ways that People Can Potentially Be Injured

 When you combine that with our litigation experience, skilled team of private investigators, and eminently qualified accident reconstructionists, we can get to the heart of what happened in a particular case, and then let the facts do the talking.
 This strategy quickly exposes shoddy defenses and re-focuses litigation on what's really important, helping you get what you need to get your life back to normal.

-If you've been injured or lost a loved one in a commercial truck crash, contact Grossman Law Offices at (855) 326-0000.
+If you've been injured or lost a loved one in an accident with a Penske commercial truck, contact Grossman Law Offices at (855) 326-0000.
 We're ready to answer any questions you have, and you never pay us a dime, unless we win.
 Call us anytime, day or night.

 Here are some other articles that explain what happens in a truck accident case: